yegor256/blog/_posts/2015/mar/2015-03-02-team-morale-myths-and-reality.md

 tries to hide mistakes that have been made.

 **Responsibility Is Always Personal**.
-The most demotivating word used in task descriptions is "together".
+The most demotivating word used in task descriptions is "together."
 Don't use it.
 Each task has to be personally and individually assigned (no matter what the [Agile Manifesto]({% pst 2016/jul/2016-07-11-mistakes-in-agile-manifesto %}) says).
 Everybody is responsible for his or her own success or failure.
 How their results